We provide turnkey shore power systems to fit your needs. Engineering, procurement and installation – all onboard.

 Yara Marine is dedicated to developing and delivering innovative shore power technologies, as they represent an important step towards a greener maritime industry.

-Why Shore Power?
+Why choose Shore Power?

 Yara Marine delivers tailor-made shore-to-ship power solutions.
 We can be your trusted partner from the initial order to commissioned system delivery.